python-pillow/Pillow/CONTRIBUTING.md

 ## Fixes, Features and Changes

 Send a pull request.
 We'll generally want documentation and tests for new features.
 Tests or documentation on their own are also welcomed.
-Feel free to ask questions as an issue or on irc (irc.freenode.net, #pil)
+Feel free to ask questions as an [issue](https://github.com/python-pillow/Pillow/issues/new) or on IRC (irc.freenode.net, #pil)

 - Fork the repo
 - Make a branch
 - Add your changes + Tests
 - Run the test suite.
 Try to run on both Python 2.x and 3.x, or you'll get tripped up.
-You can enable Travis-ci on your repo to catch test failures prior to the pull request.
+You can enable [Travis CI on your repo](https://travis-ci.org/profile/) to catch test failures prior to the pull request.
 - Push to your fork, and make a pull request.

 A few guidelines: